draiimon/gnslgbot/README.md

 - Auto-TTS can be toggled on/off for specific channels using the `g!autotts` command
 - The bot automatically disconnects from voice channels after 2 minutes of inactivity
 - To avoid spam, TTS messages are limited to 200 characters
+- The bot can read messages in multiple languages (Tagalog, English, Chinese, Japanese, Korean)
 - The PostgreSQL database stores audio data for the replay function, conversation history, and economy data

 ## License